peterducai/openshift-etcd-suite/README.md

 > buildah bud -t openshift-etcd-suite:latest .

+*IMPORTANT*: latest version requires gnuplot and will create <timestamp> folder (with generated charts) in HOME.

 ## etcd.sh script

 ETCD script will make collect info from ETCD pods, make little summary and search for errors/issues and explains what are expected values.